lpantano/ML_project/project.md

 That's help.
 The next step is to see the distribution values.

-## Data desciption
+## Data description

 I would like to see the distribution and some way the correlation with the variable `classe`.
-I will show figures for `accel`, `magnet`, `gyros` and `total` for each position and gadget.
+I will show figures for `accel`, `magnet`, `gyros` and `total` columns for each position and gadget.

 For curiosity, want to check if all different classes are equally represented: